aphrc-dswb/Douala-General-Hospital-DSWB/README.md

-# Douala General Hospital's Main Repository in DSWB
+Douala General Hospital's Main Repository in DSWB

-*This repository is an open platform for sharing, collaborating, and advancing open science initiatives within the Data Science Without Borders (DSWB) project to improve healthcare services at Douala General Hospital.*
+An open platform for collaboration, innovation, and advancing open science initiatives within the Data Science Without Borders (DSWB) project to enhance healthcare services at Douala General Hospital.

 ## Vision and Mission